Altera has delivered better-than-expected third-quarter 2014

 manufactured, the majority of the testing procedure is conducted by the foundry.
-After this, the wafers get assembled and packed by independent Asian subcontractors.
+After this, the wafers are assembled and packed by independent Asian subcontractors.
 Altera sells its products through distributors, independent sales representatives and direct sales force.
-It also sells to the original equipment manufacturers (OEMs) In FY13, worldwide sales to distributors accounted for 77%.
-The largest distributor was Arrow Electronics Inc. (ARW), which Currently, the PLD market is duopolistic, dominated by Altera and Xilinx Inc. It also faces direct competition from Lattice Semiconductor (LSCC) and other ASIC/ASSP vendors.
+It also sells to the original equipment manufacturers (OEMs) In fiscal year 2013, worldwide sales to distributors accounted for 77%.
+The largest distributor was Arrow Electronics Inc. (ARW), Currently, the PLD market is duopolistic, dominated by Altera and Xilinx Inc. It also faces direct competition from Lattice Semiconductor (LSCC) and other ASIC/ASSP vendors.